orange-soft/cw-strapi-toolkit/FEATURES.md

 A: Absolutely!
 Fork the repository and modify as needed.
 The scripts are designed to be readable and maintainable.

 **Q: How do I update the toolkit after installation?**
-A: Run the installer again, or `cd strapi-toolkit && git pull origin main`
+A: Run the installer again, or `cd strapi-toolkit && git pull origin master`

 **Q: Why use PM2 instead of systemd or other process managers?**
 A: PM2 is the standard for Node.js applications and works across all environments.
 Cloudways uses PM2 by default.